BND Hamburger Icon

 In the CareerBuilder release, Haefner offered a few tips for employers to create a workplace that will boost productivity:

 • Schedule breaks.
-Encourage employees to take breaks during the day, but make sure they set a definite ending time.
-This not only gives them something to look forward to, but it also lets them know when it’s time to get back to work.
+Encourage employee breaks during the day, but make sure they set a definite ending time.
+This not only gives employees something to look forward to, but it also lets them know when it’s time to get back to work.

 • Work near productive people.
 Productivity can be contagious.
 Seeing how co-workers stay productive can be an inspiration to others.

 • Be publicly accountable.
 If employees can’t seem to get motivated, try having them post their goals for the day on social media.
-Making themselves publicly accountable will help push them to get their work finished.
+Being publicly accountable will help push them to get their work finished.

 • Take a walk.
 If workers are having trouble concentrating, have them step outside for a 10- or 20-minute walk.
 Previous research has shown that light exercise can rejuvenate the brain.